thaske/pi-usage/README.md

 zai(lite) ████████▀▀ 6.8d
 ```

-Unified statusline usage bars for [pi](https://pi.dev) for providers that offer a coding plan.
-Shows the active model's quota as a braille bar with reset-countdown annotations.
+Usage bars for providers that offer a coding plan.

+Shows the active model's quota as a bar with reset-countdown.

 ## Providers